the0xalex/Pretty/README.md

 Swift readline handles input from files or streams just fine, though it runs a little slower if targetting Windows (still faster than the convenient alternatives).

-## But why...?
+## But why?

-This only exists because I was frustrated by the slower tools that are already included with macOS devtools, and I knew I could write it myself in < 5 minutes.
+This only exists because I was frustrated by the slower, crappy options that are already included with macOS devtools, and I knew I could write it myself in < 5 minutes.

 In my initial testing, piping to pretty is 72% faster and 60% more power efficient than piping to the stock python3 -m json.tool.
+The compiled executable is also less than 100kb.

 Fun fact: Linux target is 5 times faster than the macOS target (doesn't have to go through objC for the syscalls).